 Characteristics, classification and distribution of soils.
-Chief types of Yorkshire soils.
+Chief type of Yorkshire soils.

 Tillage operations.
 Ploughing; specific results of ploughing; times and methods of ploughing.
 Autumn and Spring cultivation.
 Surface tillage.
-Preparation of seed-bed for different crops on various classes of soil.
+Preparation of seedbed for different crops on various classes of soil.